-- References to the International Fuel Gas Code® (IFGC) are references to NFPA 54 (ANSI Z223.1) and NFPA 58. - References to the International Mechanical Code® (IMC) are references to UFC 3-410-01, which cites IMC. - References to the International Plumbing Code® (IPC) are references to UFC 3-420-01, which cites IPC. - Dismiss references to the International Property Maintenance Code® (IPMC), as IPMC is not adopted. - References to the International Fire Code® (IFC) are references to UFC 3-600-01, which cites NFPA 1.

-- References to the International Energy Conservation Code® (IECC) are references to UFC 1-200-02, which cites ASHRAE 90.1 and ASHRAE189.1. - References to NFPA 70, National Electrical Code® (NEC) are references to UFC 3-501-01, which cites NFPA 70. - References to the International Residential Code® (IRC) are references to UFC 3-600-01, which cites IRC.
+- Dismiss references to the International Fuel Gas Code® (IFGC), as IFGC is not adopted.
+UFC 3-430-05 is used for gaseous fuel distribution, UFC 3-460-01 is used for liquid fuel storage and distribution and specific NFPA codes are directly referenced by appropriate application in UFCs. - References to the International Mechanical Code® (IMC) are references to UFC 3-410-01, which cites IMC. - References to the International Plumbing Code® (IPC) are references to UFC 3-420-01, which cites IPC. - Dismiss references to the International Property Maintenance Code® (IPMC), as IPMC is not adopted. - References to the International Fire Code® (IFC) are references to UFC 3-600-01, which cites NFPA 1. - References to the International Energy Conservation Code® (IECC) are references to UFC 1-200-02, which cites IECC. - References to the International Green Construction Code® (IgCC) are references to UFC 1-200-02, which cites IgCC. - References to NFPA 70, National Electrical Code® (NEC) are references to UFC 3-501-01, which cites NFPA 70. - References to the International Residential Code® (IRC) are references to the IRC.
+See also UFC 3-600-01.
+The DoD adopts the 2021 edition of the International Code Council (ICC) International Building Code® (IBC) and International Residential Code® (IRC) as the primary voluntary consensus standard for DoD Family Housing.
+Except as augmented or modified in this UFC, design, construct new, and improve Family Housing in accordance with the following: - Detached one- and two-family dwellings and multiple attached singlefamily dwellings (townhouses) not more than three stories above grade plane in height with a separate means of egress and their accessory structures must comply with all sections of the International Residential Code (IRC) and referenced codes and standards (IBC Article 101.2). - All other housing types must comply with this UFC, which augments the International Building Code® (IBC).
+This includes primarily multifamily (i.e. apartment style) housing.